apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``1`` = all ICP transactions are recorded in a separate log file.
    -  ``-1`` = filter all ICP transactions from the default log files; ICP transactions are not logged anywhere.

-.. ts:confvar:: CONFIG proxy.config.log.separate_host_logs INT 0
+.. ts:cv:: CONFIG proxy.config.log.separate_host_logs INT 0
    :reloadable:

    When enabled (``1``), configures Traffic Server to create a separate log file for HTTP transactions for each origin server listed in the
    :file:`log_hosts.config` file.
 Refer to `HTTP Host Log Splitting <../working-log-files#HTTPHostLogSplitting>`_.

-.. ts:confvar:: LOCAL proxy.local.log.collation_mode INT 0
+.. ts:cv:: LOCAL proxy.local.log.collation_mode INT 0
    :reloadable:

    Set the log collation mode.